lm209/CLD1610/README.md

 1.

-Download the Windows Media Creation Tool and create a bootable USB Stick: https://www.microsoft.com/de-de/software-download/windows11 (not needed if you Download my Release)
+Download the Windows Media Creation Tool and create a bootable USB Drive: https://www.microsoft.com/de-de/software-download/windows11 (not needed if you Download my Release)

-Boot it up format and delete all partitions
+Boot it up, Format and delete all Partitions

 Leave the Partition to unallocated

-Mke a force shutdown
+Make a force Shutdown (hold the power button until it shutdown)

-Go to the bios and disable secure boot under boot options.
+Go to the bios and "Disable Secure Boot under "Boot" Options.

-Download this build here: https://github.com/kzkzkzkzkzk/install-media/releases/tag/2023-09-05_81a7337 (not needed if you Download my Release)
+Download this Build here: https://github.com/kzkzkzkzkzk/install-media/releases/tag/2023-09-05_81a7337 (not needed if you Download my Release)

-Download Etcher and make a bootable usb stick: https://etcher.balena.io/ (not needed if you Download my Release)
+Download Etcher and make a bootable USB Drive: https://etcher.balena.io/ (not needed if you Download my Release)

-boot it up
+Boot it up

-connect to wifi or Ethernet in the setup
+Connect to Wifi or Ethernet in the Setup

-select the ssd to install ChimeraOS
+Select the SSD to install ChimeraOS

-select the advanced user Installation and install the unstable build
+Select the "Advanced User Installation" and Install the "Unstable Build

 ##################################################